The 2014-15 Resident Artist production, Rodelinda. David Bachman Photography.

 Is there a place to warm-up before my audition?

 Warm-up space is limited and not guaranteed depending on the location.
 Please come to the audition prepared to sing.

 How do I find out about live callback auditions?

 If granted a callback audition, you will be notified via YAP Tracker with the details.

 When are casting decisions made?

 Decisions will be made following the New York callback auditions.
-It is improbable that you will be offered a contract if you are not offered a callback audition.
 Offers will be given by telephone sometime early in the new year.

 Will I receive feedback from the audition panel?